 Some Final Thoughts

-There are various theories and beliefs about the future of AI, but one thing is certain, it is coming and we’re already in the direction where AI will be a part of our lives.
+There are various theories and beliefs about the future of Artificial intelligence, but one thing is certain, it is coming and we’re already in the direction where AI will be a part of our lives.
 Companies across the globe are investing and experimenting with AI capabilities to figure out methods that will make the world a better place to live.